Piscis Diving

 Last updated May 2026

 Boats moor at one of the buoys above a peninsula and divers drop onto the shallow plateau at 6-10 metres.
 From here you pick up one of the sand-floored corridors and let the depth build progressively to 20-25 metres at the corridor mouth.
 Five rocky tongues run from the headland into the sea, parallel to one another, with sand floors between them.
 The corridor walls are perforated rock holding cavities, and that is where the dive's character lives.
 Small scorpionfish wedge into pockets at eye level.
 Larger Scorpaena scrofa ambush higher on the wall, motionless against the rockfall.
 Lobster antennae poke out of the deeper holes near the corridor mouth.
 White gorgonians and yellow encrusting anemone work the corridor walls; sponges and hard and soft corals fill the gaps.
 The route is open and easy to follow, not the ceilinged-tunnel atmosphere of nearby Port Salvi.
 You return over the next ridge, and the profile climbs naturally back onto the plateau for the safety stop.
-A 2015 forum write-up captures the rhythm: divers diverted here from Eden Rock by Garbi spotted squid eggs on the mooring buoy on descent, then worked the buoys for the macro stops the site is known for.
+The draw is the slow macro hunt along the buoys rather than distance covered, with squid eggs often on the mooring lines in spring.

 The combination is the point: Garbi shelter, all-level profile, and a documented seahorse callout in one site.
 The wind shelter is the practical lever local centres pull when the SW chops out their first-choice dives.
 The multilevel layout means OW students and AOW divers run the same dive plan from the same boat, which is rare among the area's other named sites.
 The long-snouted seahorse (Hippocampus guttulatus) is uncommon enough in Mediterranean centre listings to be a specific reason to dive here rather than generic reef copy, though the animals are well-camouflaged and centre guides track individuals.
 The sunken water slide on the seabed is the curiosity, a long-standing local oddity whose origin remains unexplained.
 The site reads as functional rather than dramatic, which is why community framing places it as the year-round backstop in the Sant Feliu rotation rather than the headline site.